A History of British Fishes: Production and publication

 William Swainson suggested to Yarrell that he should produce separate offprints of the illustrations and have them coloured for separate sale as a profitable additional venture, but Yarrell refused.
-There were practical problems in that the wood engraving blocks were printed in the same formes as the letterpress for the text, and, if separated, the extra printing demand would wear out the wooden blocks, especially without the protection of the surrounding raised metal type.
+There were practical problems in that the wood engraving blocks were set in the same formes as the letterpress for the text, and, if separated, the extra printing demand would wear out the wooden blocks, especially without the protection of the surrounding raised metal type.
 Yarrell also objected on principle to the prints being sold separately.
-The book was originally published in 19 fascicules or parts, each priced at 2/6d (12.5p).
+The book was originally published in 19 fascicules (parts), each priced at 2/6d (12.5p).
 The last part contained an index.

 The publisher of Yarrell's books was John Van Voorst, whose business was in Paternoster Row, a street central to the London publishing trade.
 He began to specialise in natural history publications and was appointed official bookseller to the London Zoological Society in 1837.
 Van Voorst often visited Yarrell's house, and joined him to shoot and fish on estates and streams around London.
 He was a Fellow of the Linnean Society and a founding fellow of the Royal Microscopical Society, established in 1839.